zhqwqwq/Learning-Parity-with-CoT/README.md

 - `n_secret`: Number of secret variables.
 - `use_cot`: Set to `True` to use Chain-of-Thought (CoT) data.

-After defining your configuration, generate the data by running:
+After defining the configuration, generate the data by running:

 ```bash
 python src/generate_data.py --config path-to-data_config.py